snusnumrick/multiplication-game/docs/Multiplication Tricks and Strategies.md

 ### The "Almost 10" Trick:
 - `9 × 9 = (10-1) × (10-1) = 100 - 10 - 10 + 1 = 81`
 - `8 × 9 = (10-2) × (10-1) = 100 - 10 - 20 + 2 = 72`
+**Implemented in Practice Mode Hints**: Partially (mnemonics are part of other strategies, but not specific memory tricks as standalone strategies)

 ---